Maitland Jones Jr.

 Maitland Jones Jr. (born November 23, 1937) is an American experimental chemist.
 Jones worked at Princeton University in his research lab from 1964 until his 2007 retirement.
 He then taught at New York University from 2007 until his dismissal in 2022.
 He is known for changing how the subject of organic chemistry is taught to undergraduate students, through writing a popular textbook, Organic Chemistry, and re-shaping the course from simple rote learning to one that focuses on scientific problem solving.

 Education

-Jones earned a Bachelor of Science, Master of Science, and PhD from Yale University.
+Jones earned a Bachelor of Science in 1959, Master of Science in 1960, and Ph.D. in 1963 from Yale University.
+His Ph.D.
+Thesis, completed under the instruction of William von Eggers Doering was titled "The Insertion Reaction of Methylene, Some Chemistry of Fluornylidene, the Pyrolysis of Thujone."

 Career

 Jones' field of expertise is reactive intermediates, with particular emphasis on carbenes.
 He has published extensively in the field of quantum organic chemistry, particularly focusing on the mechanism of quantum molecular reactions.
 His interest areas include carbenes, carboranes, and heterocycles.
 Over the course of almost forty years, he and his research group have published 225 papers, averaging some five papers per year or one paper per active group member per year.

 Jones is also the author of Organic Chemistry texts.
 He is credited with the naming of bullvalene, which is named after William "Bull" Doering, whom Jones was studying under during his time as a graduate student at Yale University.

 He established his Jones research Lab at Princeton from 1964 to 2004.
 During this time, he published papers with 63 undergraduates, 30 graduate students and 34 postdoctoral fellows and visitors.